Leaflet: Information for the user

 The symptoms of overdose include: nausea, vomiting, dizziness, and confusion.

-In case of acute overdose, vomiting should be induced.
+If vomiting does not appear, it should be induced.
 Gastric lavage should be performed.
-Depending on renal function, administration of fluids should be performed if urine elimination is low.
+Depending on the state of renal function, it is recommended to administer fluids if urine elimination is low.

 Both substances, trimethoprim and sulfamethoxazole, are dialyzable by hemodialysis.
 Peritoneal dialysis is not effective.